krthush/link-preview/README.md

 For Bing Search to work you will need the following enviroment variable: `AZURE_BING_SEARCH_KEY`, see [Bing Image Search API](https://www.microsoft.com/en-us/bing/apis/bing-image-search-api).

+PLEASE NOTE: To have better stealth, the project uses [BrightData's Scraping Browser](https://brightdata.com/products/scraping-browser), this will require the following enviroment variables: `BRIGHT_DATA_USERNAME` and `BRIGHT_DATA_PASSWORD`, see [here](https://docs.brightdata.com/scraping-automation/scraping-browser/introduction) for how to set this up.

 ## Example Link Preview

 Link preview for [https://www.youtube.com/](https://www.youtube.com/)